Orderly: Five hours.

 - This is fairly routine in Fallen London, since Death Is Cheap for the entire city barring a few causes of death.
 You just wait for the victim to come back to life.

-- And in the third game, you get to cross-examine a ghost using the same method.
+- And in Trials and Tribulations, you get to cross-examine a ghost using the same method.

 - Atsuki Saijo of Lux-Pain can read thoughts, and though quite risky, this includes the last thoughts of a deceased person.